thanaphat-ngoe/STM32-Bootloader/README.md

 ---

 ## Goal
-Be able to upload a firmware from application on a computer via USB-to-UART module STM32L053R8 with custom bootloader and packet protocol
+Be able to upload a firmware from application on a computer via USB-to-UART module to STM32L053R8 with custom bootloader and packet protocol

 ## Future plan
 Implement a firmware encryption and firmware upload capability via USB